Joscolgan/sphaerularia_rnaseq/README.md

 The results of this analysis are described in:
 Colgan, T.J., Carolan,J.C., Sumner, S., Blaxter, M.L., Brown, M.J.F.
 [Infection by the castrating parasitic nematode _Sphaerularia bombi_ changes gene expression in _Bombus terrestris_ bumblebee queens](https://doi.org/10.1111/imb.12618)

+## License
+This work is distributed under the [GPLv3 license](LICENSE).
+Reuse of code derived from this repository is permitted under two conditions:
+1) Proper attribution (i.e., citation of the associated publication; see [CITATION.cff](CITATION.cff) and above).
+2) Publication of reused scripts on an open-access platform, such as Github.

 This repository contains the following subdirectories:
 ```
 |-01_quality_assessment